 Vanilla Extract is something nearly every baker has in their pantry but not many bother to make it themselves.
 It is ridiculously easy to make with only two ingredients!
-Homemade extract will have a richer, pure, “clean” flavor, and the store bought extract is easily twice as expensive as making it yourself!
+The homemade extract will have a richer, pure, “clean” flavor, and the store-bought extract is easily twice as expensive as making it yourself!

 Ready to get started?
 Here is what you will need:

 - a bottle with lid (anything will work, from a mason jar to a pretty decanter)

 - vanilla beans

 You can use any alcohol to extract the flavor from the beans.
 Vodka is most commonly used, as it has a neutral flavor and will not distort the pure vanilla taste.
 It does not have to be high quality, Smirnoff will work just as well as Grey Goose.
 You can also try experimenting with rum or bourbon for a richer or sweeter extract.

 You will want to use 3-5 beans for every 8 ounces of alcohol.
 I ordered Madagascar vanilla beans on Amazon.
 I have found excellent quality beans online for much cheaper than in stores.
 A few will go a long way, and they can be stored for up to two years.

 Measure your alcohol and pour it into your container (use a funnel if needed)

 Slice each bean open lengthwise, then cut to size to fit in your container